 I’ve been an artist as long as I can remember.
 Even as a small girl I was an avid observer of nature, of human interactions and architecture.
-I was known for taking interest in everything, sculpting, creating, painting, jewellery, learning about various cuisines or discussing art and architecture.
+I was known for taking interest in everything, sculpting, clay work, painting, jewellery, learning about various cuisines or discussing art and culture.

 I feel a strong connection with the styles and works of famous artists such as Aubrey Beardsley, Frida Khalo, Gustav Klimpt, Marc Chagall and Barbara Hepworth, to name a few.
 Although these are very different artists they all speak to me on a deeply personal level.
 I see my aesthetic in their work so am drawn to it and their life stories.
-I love life and it’s passions and intend on sharing my point of view through artistic self-expression.
+I express my love of life and it’s passions sharing my experience through different mediums, dance song and Art.

 Born in Barcelona in 1978 to Anabella Pellens and Ricardo Vicario, my parents were escaping the military government in Argentina at a time when a vast number of freethinking people were being killed and their children adopted by military families.
 We travelled through Europe and partook as extras in ‘Jesus of Nazareth’ film series in Jerusalem and ‘The Life of Brian’.
-This ancient city had an early influence on me and I have fleeting memories that will stay with me forever.
+This ancient city had an early influence on me and I have the essence of that landscape etched into my subconscious.

-Once the politics calmed down we move back to Argentina and my parents split when I was 3 years old.
-Argentina is a vast country of various landscapes and vistas that inevitably shaped some of my artistic drive.
+I then lived in Argentina with my parents until the age of 6.
+Argentina is a vast country of dramatic landscapes and vistas that inevitably shaped some of my artistic drive.
 The countryside, with its expansive pampas, mountains and rivers where I played with my siblings feature heavily in my work.
-These early experiences have equipped me with a range of sensations that inevitably end up being expressed through my work although what followed made me even more determined to fight for my rights as a female human being.
+These early experiences have equipped me with a range of sensations that inevitably feature.

-Later as my style developed through exploration of materials and processes I fixated somewhat on Symbolic Art.
+Later as my style developed through exploration of materials and processes, I fixated somewhat on Symbolic Art.
 Expressionism lent itself perfectly to the idea of Art connecting with the collective subconscious and reflecting one’s inner emotional life, and so I meld genres to create the desired effect.
-Colour is utilized only as a vehicle to force inner battles.
+Colour is utilized only as a vehicle to force inner battles outward.
 I execute each piece accordingly endowing it aspects of myself, candid exposures of my private life, some more ethereal than others but all with the grounding intensity I demand of myself.

-I enjoy universal symbolism utilizing it to explore the contrasting emotions evoked by living, loving, feeling pain and anticipating death.
-My methods are varied for creating art innovatively, a ‘build up’ of the piece occurs, a ritualistic experience of expressing in various different forms of art: paint, sculpture, textile arts, fashion, quilting, pottery or paper-making, bringing forth facets of my emotions and personality.
+I enjoy universal symbolism utilising it to explore the contrasting emotions evoked by the struggles of living, loving, feeling pain and the anticipation of death.
+My methods are varied for creating art innovatively, a ‘build up’ of the piece occurs, a ritualistic experience of expressing in various different forms of art: paint, sculpture, textile arts, fashion, quilting, pottery or/and paper-making, bringing forth facets of my emotions and personality.
 Nothing is coincidental.
 Mind and body connect to produce evocative shape and imagery that jolts, reminds and inspires the viewer to reflect on themselves, to be immersed in hues, to appreciate the texture of things.